oracle/terraform-provider-oci/website/docs/d/core_subnets.html.markdown

 This data source provides the list of Subnets in Oracle Cloud Infrastructure Core service.

 Lists the subnets in the specified VCN and the specified compartment.
+If Vcn ID is not provided, then it will list all of the subnets in all the VCNs that are in the specified compartment.

 ## Example Usage